3/13/2025

 speaker

-Great.
-Thank you, Kate.
+Great, thank you, Kate.
 I guess just in closing, look, now that we absolutely established the bottom, we're pretty pumped, as you can see, about the remaining of the year and not to mention 2026 and beyond.
-So as always, we're committed to maximizing long term value for all of our shareholders and we are confident in our ability to execute our strategic revenue growth plan and deliver solid growth for the future as promised.
-I just want to thank again all our shareholders and analysts on the line today, the continued support of high vision.
+So as always, we're committed to maximizing long-term value for all of our shareholders, and we are confident and our ability to execute our strategic revenue growth plan and deliver solid growth for the future as promised.
+So I just want to thank, again, all our shareholders and analysts on the line today for the continued support of Hivision.
 I look forward to speaking with you in mid-June when we'll discuss our fiscal second quarter results.
-Thank you,
+Thank you, everybody.

 speaker